zepp-health/zeppos-docs/docs/guides/framework/device/secondary-widget.md

 ### Comparison

 - Widget
-  - More focus on quick, providing quick access portal
-  - The drawing area is more compact and can only hold core information
-- Shortcut Cards
   - More focus on "information display", can carry more information
   - More suitable for graphical presentations
+- Shortcut Cards
+  - More focus on quick access, for quickly starting mini programs
+  - The drawing area is more compact and can only hold core information

 ## Zepp OS 2.0 Open Related JS API